The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

-The notion of module over an $H^0$-algebra generalizes both pictures.
+To this end, we will define a general notion of ``$H^0$-algebras.''
 Loosely speaking, an $H^0$-algebra is a weight-zero algebra object in the category of Hodge--Deligne systems.
-Motives over extensions of $K$ (Example \ref{field_pushforward_h0}), motives with coefficients in a number field $E$ (Examples \ref{coeff_algebra} and \ref{coeff_group_module}), and motives with an action of a finite algebraic group (Examples \ref{group_algebra} and \ref{coeff_group_module}) will all turn out to be modules over various $H^0$-algebras.
+We will soon see that motives over extensions of $K$ (Example \ref{field_pushforward_h0}), motives with coefficients in a number field $E$ (Examples \ref{coeff_algebra} and \ref{coeff_group_module}), and motives with an action of a finite abelian group (Examples \ref{group_algebra} and \ref{coeff_group_module}) are all modules over various $H^0$-algebras.
+Our construction (Lemma \ref{construct_v}) of Hodge--Deligne systems coming from families of hypersurfaces on abelian varieties will combine these ideas.